selfagency/sandman/README.md

 ## Config

 1. Drop your TypeScript files in `/scripts`.
 If bare metal, you can install any dependencies directly into the repo.
 If Docker, using [pre-bundled scripts](https://tsup.egoist.dev/) or a Git submodule is recommended.
+Use the environment variable `OUTDIR` to specify a build folder if needed.
 2. Add a corresponding block in `config.toml` where the block header is the name of the script file.
 Eg., if your script is named `example.ts`:

 ```toml